librenms/librenms/doc/Developing/Sensor-State-Support.md

  ### Generic States translations

 LibreNMS offers flexibility in handling sensor states, which can be represented as either strings or numbers via SNMP.

-If the sensor state input is a string (i.e. "ONLINE") librenms will use the the 'descr' field and finally translate it to the desired generic state (0, 1, 2 or 3)
+If the sensor state input is a string (i.e. "ONLINE") librenms will use the 'descr' field and finally translate it to the desired generic state (0, 1, 2 or 3)
 - { value: 4, **descr: online**, graph: 1, **generic: 0** }

-If the sensor state input is a number (i.e. "4" that represents the offline state) librenms will use the 'value' field and finally translate it to the desired generic state (0, 1, 2 or 3).
+If the sensor state input is a number (i.e. "4" representing the offline state) librenms will use the 'value' field and finally translate it to the desired generic state (0, 1, 2 or 3).
 - { **value: 0**, descr: offline, graph: 1, **generic: 2** }

 !!! note
-    Here the descr field is used to visualize the value on screen, but not as an input to translate to a generic state because the state input is a number.
+    Here the descr field is used as a label to visualize the value on screen, but not as an input to translate to a generic state because the state input is a number.
-    For more details check a code example[ here](https://github.com/librenms/librenms/blob/0fbaaf7a7473bba6d346cb8bcb80d95324836c98/includes/discovery/functions.inc.php#L683C13-L683C55).

 ## YAML Example